Regression & Interpretability Challenge

 \[ Anxiety = Stress + 0.1 \times Time \]

-🔍 Understanding the True Relationship: Implied Coefficients
+🔍 The True Coefficients

-In Our Case: \[ Anxiety = \beta_0 + \beta_1 \times Stress + \beta_2 \times Time + \epsilon \]
+This equation implies specific values in the multiple regression framework \(Anxiety = \beta_0 + \beta_1 \times Stress + \beta_2 \times Time + \epsilon\):

 • \(\beta_0 = 0\) (intercept is zero)